donsheehy/datastructures/prose/02b_testing.md

 To use the `unittest` package, you will want to import the package in your test file.
 Then, import the code you want to test.
 The actual tests will be methods in a class that extends the `unittest.TestCase` class.
-Every test method must start with the word "test".
-If it doesn’t start with "test", then it will not run.
+Every test method must start with the word `'test'`.
+If it doesn’t start with `'test'`, then it will not run.
 Tests are run by calling the `unittest.main` function.

 Here is an example that tests a particular behavior of a hypothetical `DayOfTheWeek` class.